10 Benefits of Being Gay

 - Everyone likes being thought of as unique.
 Being gay is a real distinction.
 An elite crowd if you will.
 You are instantly interesting.
 I’m already starting to sound sarcastic, but seriously it can lead to interesting conversations, generally with people who aren’t gay who don’t understand a thing about it.
 It can be a very intellectual and fun philosophical exercise.

-- Currently an excuse not to get married.
+- Currently an excuse not to get married in some geographies.
 I say this a little quietly, ashamedly and mostly jokingly, because the right to civil marriage is a serious thing, and I think many gay people at least want the option (if only not to be treated like a 2nd class citizen, and giving idiots yet another excuse to bash).
 But commitment is a tough thing for guys.
 Why buy the cow (or in my case, the bull — oh, the milk analogy doesn’t quite work, or does it?) and all that.
 There is a little side benefit here for those unsure about the big step, which seems to be more and more people these days.

 - Gays have their own ready-made cause which adds extra flavor and meaning to their lives.
 They are still an unequal minority and underdogs in their quest for equality.
 There is always work to be done, even if it is just writing another semi-coherent blog post.
 I think many gays would lead very conventional boring and nihilistic lives, contributing less to society, if they were straight.
 At least, I think I would.